nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 4.0.6 =
+* changed: dummy images have no args appended with exactdn except for ssl flag
 * fixed: resize_detection.js being combined with other scripts by Autoptimize
 * fixed: retina optimization not deferred in async mode
 * fixed: PDF files could trigger license exceeded message
-* fixed: binary detection not fully function with MacOS and PHP 7.2
+* fixed: binary detection not fully functional with MacOS and PHP 7.2
-* changed: dummy images have no args appended with exactdn except for ssl flag
+* fixed: compatibility with Regenerate Thumbnails version 3

 = 4.0.5 =
 * added: enable lossy compression with ExactDN: http://docs.ewww.io/article/47-getting-more-from-exactdn